 We New Zealanders have a long proud tradition of making do.

-When European settlers came to New Zealand they had enough provisions for a while but with no way of easily getting more they had to make do.
-For example, settlers used the leaves of the mānuka tree were used as a substitute when tea was in short supply.
+When European settlers came to New Zealand they had enough provisions for a while but with no way of easily getting more, they had to make do.
+For example, settlers used the leaves of the mānuka tree as a substitute when tea was in short supply.
 In fact, the aforementioned James Cook brewed the very first beer made in New Zealand at Dusky Sound in 1773.
 To ward off scurvy among his crew, Cook made beer from rimu and mānuka leaves.

 New Zealand farmers who often were, and still are, in extremely remote locations, far from shops and suppliers, had to be extremely self-sufficient.
 Famously, No. 8 gauge fencing wire was used to make or repair just about anything.
-What is now known as the ‘No. 8 wire attitude’ refers to the ambition, the enterprise and the inventiveness of New Zealander’s wanting to make do.
+The so-called ‘No. 8 wire attitude’ refers to the ambition, the enterprise and the inventiveness of New Zealander’s wanting to make do.
 (In recent times the business establishment has hijacked the ‘No. 8 wire attitude’ in their drive for constant innovation.)

-During the shortages of the two word wars, and the great depression in-between, ordinary New Zealanders had to make do.
-People grew vegetables and fruit; they preserved surplus food for later; they kept hens; they fished, hunted and foraged; they made and mended their own clothes; and they helped their families, friends and neighbours do the same.
+During the shortages of the two world wars, and the great depression in-between, ordinary New Zealanders had to make do.
+People grew vegetables and fruit; preserved surplus food for later; kept hens; fished, hunted and foraged; made and mended their own clothes; and they helped their families, friends and neighbours do the same.
 Before radio, TV, internet and computer games people everywhere made their own entertainment.
-They told stories, sang songs, performed music, danced and played games.
+They told stories, sang songs, performed music, danced, read books and played games.

-Since the end of the second world war our culture has simultaneously become more affluent and less self-sufficient meaning we are more dependant on market goods and services.
-This double whammy is affecting the well-being of both people and planet.
+Since the end of the second world war, our culture has simultaneously become more affluent and less self-sufficient meaning we are more dependant on market goods and services.
+This double-whammy is affecting the well-being of both people and planet.
 Making do is not about deprivation.
 It is exactly the opposite.
 It is about creating well-being for yourself and those around you with what you have at hand.
 No-one in the world should be deprived of the necessities for well-being (although hundreds of millions are).
-There is not need to eschew TV, internet and the many modern conveniences that are available.
-Instead what is called for is a better balance meaning the solution shouldn’t always be to buy something new as the default solution for any need or desire.
+There is no need to eschew TV, internet and the many modern conveniences that are available.
+Instead, we need a better balance.
+This means people shouldn’t buy something new as the default solution for any need or desire.

 Balanced solutions would also include: